 By: Sarah James

 Saltwater creates the most perfectly un-perfect waves, and it's nearly impossible to recreate those covetable carefree curls without it.
-However, you don't need to travel hundreds of miles to dip your mane into the ocean!
-Just follow these tips, and you'll have the best (and most economical) salt water-based beach wave spray out there.
+Luckily, you don't need to travel hundreds of miles to dip your mane into the ocean!
+Just follow these tips, and you'll have the best (and most economical) saltwater spray out there.

-Whenever the mood strikes, use the spray on barely damp or dry hair, and scrunch the ends towards your head to create the beachy texture.
+Use the spray on barely damp or dry hair and scrunch the ends toward your head to create the wavy texture.
 Be careful not to fuss with your hair too much — one of the reasons hair looks so great after a day at the beach is because you probably didn't touch it much!
 Just let it air-dry if you have the time, or use a diffuser attachment on your blow dryer.